In this post I talk quite a lot about the “Communication Illusion” - a quote often misattributed to George Bernard Shaw:

 In an ideal world I would have tools that would:

 - Extract from the API documentation a set of tests that could be run against the built API to assert that the documentation features were all adhered to.

 - A tool that would extract from the server responses made to these tests the response payloads so that they could be added back in or matched with the API document that they came from.

 However, even if those tools did exist, the starting point would still be some form of static documentation that describes what the API does.

 I’ve seen that there are tools like Apiary which might make this process easier, but I would want to hear some positive experience and read a case study before I committed to using such a service for client work.

 So, I hope in this post I’ve been able to convince you that it’s most efficient to document your API before you build or change it.
 I hope that, like me, you find that that efficiency comes from the increase in communication that the documentation creates as a side-effect, destroying the Communication Illusion that can ruin a project build.

 Unfortunately, I’ve not found a way to ensure that the consumer programmers of my APIs read and understand what’s in the documentation before coding starts.
 That’s a second layer of Communication Illusion that I’ll maybe get to tackle another day.

-Happily, I still agree with this Tweet that I posted more than 18 months ago:
+Happily, I still agree with this (old, now deleted) Tweet that I posted more than 18 months ago:

 …and in fact, after working on more API builds and writing this post, I believe it’s even more true than before.